 And so to the gardens – the final stage of the proceedings.
 The gardens look fantastic, even though they are a bit rough-hewn.
 The bedrock shows through in various places around the edges.
 There’s an ornate flowery bit, probably a parterre, and a big but somewhat moss filled lake/pond with a big flight of ornate steps at the far side.
 And over the other side from the parterre there’s the bonsai orchard.
 All very nice.
 The girls liked the swans on the pond.
 And they loved frightening the trolls over the wooden bridges.
 And for some reason they both took their shoes off before trying to climb the big steps.
 Ami always starts this game off and Izzy naturally follows.
 Irritating but slightly funny.
 What was quite entertaining was a Spanish family who thought it was fun to keep irritating the swans.
 Swans aren’t that friendly at the best of times and these guys decided it would be fun to pretend to feed them, but then shout and run away in faux fear.
 Silly Herberts.
 They didn’t stay long, thankfully.

-After this lot, it was time for a nice drive home to allow the older and younger members of the party to get some much needed sleep.
-Somehow Ami ended up in the middle row, thereby forcing Granny into the back with Granddad.
+After this lot, it was time for a nice drive home to allow the older and younger members of the party to get some much-needed sleep.
+Somehow Ami ended up in the middle row, thereby forcing Granny into the back with Grandad.
 The drive back was uneventful, including a brief stop at Marche U for more bread.